Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Results and Discussions

 \subsubsection{Correlation Between the SOC and Renewable Outputs}

-As observed in Fig. \ref{fig:BatSOC}, the SOC of the BESS tends to resemble the fluctuations in the renewable power outputs.
-To explore potential strategies for reducing the BESS size, we investigate the relationship between renewable power and the grid-forming BESS under the proposed EMS.

-Fig. \ref{fig:isolaMAX} illustrates the local extrema in SOC and renewable power for March.
+As observed in Fig. \ref{fig:BatSOC}, under the proposed EMS, the SOC trajectory of the BESS closely follows the fluctuations in renewable power output.
+Fig. \ref{fig:isolaMAX} further illustrates the local extrema in SOC and renewable power for March.
 Whenever renewable power reaches a local extremum, a corresponding peak in SOC occurs shortly afterward, indicating a temporal correlation between their fluctuations.
+This temporal similarity motivates an investigation into the correlation between renewable power and the grid-forming BESS behavior, with the aim of exploring potential strategies to reduce the BESS size.

-A statistical analysis of the yearly SOC and renewable power output with 1-min resolution is presented in Fig. \ref{fig:StatisticalResults}.
-As shown in Fig. \ref{fig:Scatter}, the SOC exhibits a positive and nonlinear relationship with renewable power.
+{A statistical analysis of the yearly (8760 hours) SOC time series $\{\boldsymbol{\xi}_{\mathrm{SOC}}(t)\}$ and renewable power output time series $\{\boldsymbol{\xi}_{\mathrm{re}}(t)\}$ with 1-min time resolution is presented in Fig. \ref{fig:StatisticalResults}.} As shown in Fig. \ref{fig:Scatter}, at the micro level, the SOC exhibits a positive and nonlinear relationship with renewable power.
 The SOC changes rapidly in the lower renewable output range (normalized power ranging from 0 to 0.4).
 During this interval, the precision of fast forecasting integrated into the LF strategy influences the outputs and SOC of the BESS.
 Frequent and irregular ramps of the renewable power complicate accurate forecasting, necessitating frequent BESS output adjustments, as shown in the local statistics in Fig. \ref{fig:Stastical}.
 This phenomenon leads to an almost linear relationship between SOC and renewable power in this range.

 By contrast, when renewable generation operates at a higher output interval (normalized power from 0.4 to 1), the outputs are relatively stable.
 During these periods, AELs consume nearly all renewable outputs, leaving the BESS to balance minor power fluctuations, and causing the SOC of the BESS to become less correlated with renewable power.